 In October 2007, when Project Why extended its activities to work towards women’s empowerment it realised that the best way to gain the trust of women was by reaching out to their children.
-From the very outset, the Khader Women Centre ran an after-school support programme for children, in line with the education programs run by Project WHY.
-Today over 300 children attend this programme that extends from class I to X as well as 160 women have attended our vocational training.
+From the very outset, the Khader Women Centre ran an after-school support programme for children, in line with the education programmes run by Project WHY.
+Each year, over 300 children attend this programme that extends from class I to X, and 160 women graduate with vocational training.

 WOMEN CENTRE AND EMPOWERMENT PROGRAM